justRishi/CleaningDataWeek4/README.md

 run_analysis(download=TRUE,writetable=true)

 ##Arguments:
-download&#09;Downloads the data files needed for doing analysis from the uci website, only needed first time writetable&#09;Writes the output to a textfile with the name averageByActivityAndSubject.txt
+download&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Downloads the data files needed for doing analysis from the uci website, only needed first time
+writetable&nbsp;&nbsp;&nbsp;&nbsp;Writes the output to a textfile with the name averageByActivityAndSubject.txt

 ##Examples: